fajarnurdiansyah/fajarnurdiansyah.github.com/about.md

 I can't write.[^code] This blog is an attempt to fix that.

-The blog is a static html website powered by [jekyll], a simple, blog aware, static site generator.[^jekyll] Modeled after tumblr, it has Link, Quote, and Photo post.
+The blog is a static html website powered by [jekyll], a simple, blog aware, static site generator.[^jekyll] Modeled after tumblr, it has [Link], [Quote], and Photo post.
 I dont see how I will use Chat and Audio post.

 Hosting is provided by the awesome [GitHub], you can view the full [source code for this blog here].